On graphs with finite-time consensus and their use in gradient tracking: Algorithm analysis

-where the Lipschitz constant $L$ is omitted in \citet{song2023communicationefficient}.
-In comparison, it follows from Corollary~\ref{cor:warm-up} that the iteration complexity of GT-FT using a sequence of $\tau$ one-peer exponential graphs is given by
+where the Lipschitz constant $L$ is omitted in \cite{song2023communicationefficient}.
+In comparison, it follows from \cref{cor:warm-up} that the iteration complexity of GT-FT using a sequence of $\tau$ one-peer exponential graphs is given by

-Ignoring the Lipschitz constants as in \citet{song2023communicationefficient}, we find that this implementation of GT-FT has a similar iteration complexity than TV-GT using a static exponential graph.
+Ignoring the Lipschitz constants as in \cite{song2023communicationefficient}, we find that this implementation of GT-FT has a similar iteration complexity to TV-GT using a static exponential graph.
 Remarkably, this slight improvement in convergence rate comes with a significant decrease in communication cost: The maximum degree of a static exponential graph is $\Theta (\log_2 n)$ while that of a single one-peer exponential graph is $\Theta (1)$.
 Similar comparisons can also be performed for $p$-peer hyper-cuboids and static hyper-cuboids.

-\section{Numerical Experiments}
+\section{Numerical experiments}

 In this section, we present numerical results to verify our theoretical findings.
 The purpose of the numerical experiments is two-fold.
-First, numerical evidence is provided to verify that the graph sequences studied in Section~\ref{sec:fin-time-cons} satisfy the finite-time consensus property.
+First, numerical evidence is provided to verify that the graph sequences studied in \Cref{sec:fin-time-cons} satisfy the finite-time consensus property.
 Moreover, we conduct numerical experiments that incorporate the studied graph sequences into decentralized optimization algorithms.
 The numerical results demonstrate that GT-FT using graph sequences with finite-time consensus property converges at the same rate as TV-GT using the static counterparts.

-\subsection{Finite-Time Consensus Property}
+\subsection{Finite-time consensus property}

-In this section, we verify in numerical experiments that the presented topology sequences satisfy the exact averaging property within a finite number of iterations.
+We verify in numerical experiments that the presented graph sequences satisfy the finite-time consensus property.
 To do so, we simulate an average consensus problem.
 Each agent is initialized with a random vector~$x_i^{(0)} \sim \mathcal N(0, \Sigma)$ drawn from a Gaussian distribution (with $\Sigma \in \symm^d_{++}$).
 The iterates $x_i^{(k)}$ evolve according to the recursion $x_i^{(k+1)} = W^{(k)} x_i^{(k)}$ for $i=1,\ldots,n$, and the consensus error at each iteration is defined as